Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-where we define $\Lambda_{QCD} \equiv 218$ MeV, the approximate QCD scale.
+where $\Lambda_{QCD} \equiv 218$ MeV is the approximate QCD scale.
 All nuclei entering this region will have dynamics dominated by the background magnetic field and could plausibly have non-negligible overlap with a proton-decaying core.
 We note that this cross section can be altered by an angular momentum barrier between the strong magnetic field of an EMBH and the electric charge and magnetic moment of an incoming nuclei \cite{PhysRevLett.50.1901}.

-While $\sigma_{QCD}$ sets the region where nucleon decay may actually occur, the strong magnetic field around magnetic monopoles and EMBHs allows them to have even larger effective catalysis cross sections.
-For example, charged nuclei with non-zero magnetic moments accelerate and radiate photons when passing through the magnetic field near an EMBH, this can cause them to lose enough energy to fall into a bound magnetic state which brings the particle within $\sigma_{QCD}$ \cite{Bracci:1983fe,Olaussen:1983bm}.
-Any enhancement to the effective catalysis cross section, such as the one described here, is limited by scattering in the white dwarf medium.
-Nuclei falling toward the EMBH can scatter off of other nuclei and regain enough kinetic energy to escape before reaching the inner region where decay actually occurs.
-This introduces the second important length scale: the scattering length of the nuclei in the local medium.
-We estimate the nuclei-nuclei scattering length in white dwarfs as
+While $\sigma_{QCD}$ defines the region where nucleon decay may occur, the strong magnetic field around EMBHs allows them to have even larger effective catalysis cross sections.
+For example, charged nuclei with non-zero magnetic moments accelerate and radiate photons when passing through the magnetic field near an EMBH, causing them to fall into a bound state which overlaps $\sigma_{QCD}$ \cite{Bracci:1983fe,Olaussen:1983bm}.
+Any enhancement to the effective catalysis cross section is limited by scattering in the WD medium.
+Nuclei falling toward the EMBH can scatter and regain enough kinetic energy to escape before reaching the inner decay region.
+This introduces the second important length scale: the scattering length of the nuclei in the local medium,